 When to use this form

-Use this intent to file form if you’re still gathering information to support your claim, but want to start the filing process to secure the earliest possible effective date for any retroactive compensation payments you may be eligible to receive.
+Use this intent to file form if you’re still gathering information to support your claim, but want to start the filing process.
+Submitting an Intent to File form can secure the earliest possible effective date for any retroactive compensation payments you may be eligible to receive.

 Download VA Form 21-0966 (PDF)